Confirmed

 Sven Behnke

-Full Professor, Head of Autonomous Intelligent Systems Group, University of Bonn
+Head of Autonomous Intelligent Systems Group,

 Gordon Cheng